cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 ## Getting testnet tokens

-Refer to the previous section on how to [get Cosmos Hub testnet tokens](./first-steps.md).
+Refer to the previous section on how to [get Cosmos Hub Testnet tokens](./first-steps.md).
 This time you should use your Keplr address.
 If you have not set up one yet, do so now.
-Your Cosmos Hub testnet address is the same one that Keplr shows you for the Cosmos Hub mainnet.
+Your Cosmos Hub Testnet address is the same one that Keplr shows you for the Cosmos Hub mainnet.

 ## Detecting Keplr